junxit/us-congress-bills-111/metadata.md

 - 2010-07-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 459). (text: 7/20/2010 CR H5788-5789)
 - 2010-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 459).(text: 7/20/2010 CR H5788-5789)
+- 2010-07-22 — Received in the Senate.
+- 2010-08-05 — Read twice and referred to the Committee on the Judiciary.